Sufentanil

-Sufentanil, sold under the brand names Dsuvia and Sufenta, is a synthetic opioid analgesic drug approximately 5 to 10 times as potent as its parent drug, fentanyl, and 500 times as potent as morphine.
+Sufentanil, sold under the brand names Sufenta among others, is a synthetic opioid analgesic drug approximately 5 to 10 times as potent as its parent drug, fentanyl, and 500 to 1,000 times as potent as morphine.
 Structurally, sufentanil differs from fentanyl through the addition of a methoxymethyl group on the piperidine ring (which increases potency but is believed to reduce duration of action), and the replacement of the phenyl ring by thiophene.
 Sufentanil first was synthesized at Janssen Pharmaceutica in 1974.

-Sufentanil is marketed for use by specialist centers under different trade names, such as Sufenta and Sufentil.
-Sufentanil with and without lidocaine or mepivacaine is available as a transdermal patch similar to Duragesic in Europe under trade names such as Chronogesic.
-It is available as a sublingual tablet under the trade name Dsuvia.

 Medical uses

-The main use of this medication is in operating suites and critical care where pain relief is required for a short period of time.
-It also offers properties of sedation and this makes it a good analgesic component of anesthetic regimen during an operation.
+Sufentanil offers properties of sedation and can be used as analgesic component of anesthetic regimen during an operation.

 Because of its extremely high potency, it is often used in surgery and post-operative pain management for patients that are heavily opioid dependent/opioid tolerant because of long term opiate use for chronic pain or illicit opiate use.
-Currently sufentanil is the most potent opioid painkiller available for use in humans.
-Although more potent narcotic pain medications do exist, all medications stronger than sufentanil are approved for veterinary use only.
-It is also used in surgery and post operative pain control in patients that are taking high dose buprenorphine for chronic pain because it is the only opioid that has a potency and binding affinity strong enough to displace buprenorphine from the opioid receptors in the central nervous system and provide analgesia.
+It is also used in surgery and post-operative pain control in people that are taking high dose buprenorphine for chronic pain because it has the potency and binding affinity strong enough to displace buprenorphine from the opioid receptors in the central nervous system and provide analgesia.

 In 2018, the Food and Drug Administration (FDA) approved Dsuvia, a sublingual tablet form of the drug, that was developed in a collaboration between AcelRx Pharmaceuticals and the United States Department of Defense for use in battlefield settings where intravenous (IV) treatments may not be readily available.
 The decision to approve this new potent synthetic opioid came under criticism from politicians and from the chair of the FDA advisory committee, who fear that the tablets will be easily diverted to the illegal drug market.

-Side effects

-It is essential for the administering medical professional to be trained in airway management with readily available airway equipment because the drug causes significant respiratory depression and may cause respiratory arrest if given too rapidly or in too high a dose.
-Other opioid side effects such as heart rhythm irregularity, blood pressure changes and nausea/vomiting can also be present in patients given this drug and should be dealt with accordingly.

-Sufentanil has been associated with extremely rare instances of life-threatening anaphylaxis.
+Dsuvia has since been withdrawn from the market due to "unresolvable manufacturing constraints."